OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

   Set password for the default user on the OrientDB server.
 * >orientdb.db.installator.username=&lt;admin name&gt;

-  Set the name of the user that will perform administrative stuff on the OrientDB server.
+  Set the name of the user that will perform administrative tasks on the OrientDB server.
 * >orientdb.db.installator.password=&lt;admin password&gt;

-  Set the password of the user that will perform administrative stuff on the OrientDB server.
+  Set the password of the user that will perform administrative tasks on the OrientDB server.

 If something missing, Orienteer will use default settings.